eduardocasino/kim-1-programmable-memory-card/tools/README.md

     ip_addr             The IP address of the Pico W in dot-decimal notation, e.g., 192.168.0.10

     -h                  Shows the read command help
-    -s/--start OFFSET   Offset in the KIM-1 address space from where read the data.
+    -s | --start OFFSET Offset in the KIM-1 address space from where read the data.
                         START must be an unsigned integer, either in decimal or hex (0x) notations, in the range 0-65535 (0x0000-0xFFFF)
-    -c/--count COUNT    Number of bytes to read.
+    -c | --count COUNT  Number of bytes to read.
 If not present, defaults to 256 (0x100) START must be an unsigned integer, either in decimal or hex (0x) notations, in the range 0-65536 (0x00000-0x10000)
-    -f/--format         Format of the dumped data:
-                        hexdump     ASCII hex dump in human readable format bin         Binary data
+    -f | --format       Format of the dumped data: hexdump     ASCII hex dump in human readable format bin         Binary data
                         ihex        Intel HEX format